 Item number Item name Settings 334 EE REFERENCE CONTROL Specify how to select the reference video signal in E-E mode.
 NORMAL: Select according to the table in Section 3-2-1 "Selecting Reference Signal Depending on Operational Status" (page 3-2).
 INPUT: In E-E mode select the input video signal.
 When not in E-E mode, select according to the table in Section 3-2-1 "Selecting Reference Signal Depending on Operational Status" (page 3-2).
 336 EDIT PRESET INHIBIT IN KEY PANEL CONTROL Specify which buttons are disabled in the editing mode setting section on the lower control panel.
 OFF : Disable no buttons.
 TC: Disable the TC button.
 337 EXTERNAL REFERENCE SELECT Select the signal used when this unit is set up by setup menu item 309 and F2(OUTREF) in function menu page 4 to use an external reference video signal.
 HD: Use a high definition reference video signal.
 Input a three-valued (positive and negative) sync signal to the REF.VIDEO INPUT connector.
 SD: Use a reference video signal.
 Input a video signal with chroma burst (VBS) or a monochrome video signal (VS) to the REF.VIDEO INPUT connector.
+Note When operating in 24PsF or 23.98PsF mode, the setting is HD and this item is not displayed.
 338 OUTPUT AUDIO/TC PHASE Set the audio (AES/EBU and analog) and time code output phase.
-HD : Sync with HDSDI output phase.
-SD : Sync with SD output phase.
+HD: Sync with HDSDI output phase.
+SD: Sync with SD output phase.
+Note When operating in 24PsF or 23.98PsF mode, the setting is HD and this item is not displayed.